olmallet81/URT/README.md

 As expected Armadillo with internal BLAS/LAPACK wrappers performance is pretty poor.
 For small sample sizes Blaze appears to be the fastest for both double and single precision types and more precisely when using Intel MKL.
 For large sample sizes the performances of the three libraries are quite similar excepted for Armadillo alone that tends to be much slower.
 We can note the good performance of Eigen in that case with or without external BLAS/LAPACK wrappers.

 ## Python wrapper
-In this sections we are going to compare the performance of the Python wrapper with the original C++ code using the linear algebra library Blaze by running ./URT/Python/benchmark.py:
+In this sections we are going to compare the performance of CyURT with the original URT in C++ code using the linear algebra library Blaze by running ./URT/Python/benchmark.py:

 ```Python
 import numpy as np